online store

 An increasingly common question is how to get a standing desk at work.

-In the absence of a chronic illness or disability that justifies an adjustable desk, a request for a standing pc desk would depend on several factors.
+In the absence of a chronic illness or disability that justifies an adjustable desk, a request for a standing PC desk would depend on several factors.
+These include:

 • The overall morale of the employees